mutantQ/mutantq.github.io/_posts/2025-12-05-introducing-mutual.md

 mutual's goal is to build a **reference architecture** that is not tied to any single chip or vendor.
 If a System-on-Chip exposes the right security primitives, our design should be able to run on top of it.
 On the business side, we are thinking in terms of an ARM-like IP licensing model.

 For now, we're a small team based in Seoul.
 Our days are filled with reading specs, building prototypes, and translating standards into running code.
-And soon, if things go well, we'll add a hardware engineer co-founder to the team.
+We're looking forward to adding a a hardware engineer co-founder to the team.

 If any of this resonates with you, you might enjoy reading the [co-founder role description](/blog/2025/mutual-cofounder-hardware/).